 Keep your fingers crossed that as time marches on and your tree continues to mature, you'll see an increase in fragrant flowers.
 In the meantime, we can all sleep peacefully knowing that plant breeders around the world are collectively devising ways to bring back the "fragrant genes" so often missing in today's flowers.

 There are several varieties of Honeysuckle.
 Some grow tall, some climb, some have colorful blooms and yet others have a scent.
 Sadly it looks as though yours has no scent.
-As it was attached to a trellis it is probably a climber, needs little attention except to train it in the direction you want it to grow.
-You should also cut out dead or damaged growth and thin it out every so often.

 Your pictuer looks like you have used sawdust for mulch (?), that could be the problem.
 Get rid of the sawdust - water and feed well - if you really have a need for the mulch, try compost - good luck with your honeysuckle.